 On the whole, the first night wasn't particularly difficult, but it was depressing.
 I knew that if I was to have any chance at this I'd need some advice.

 Advice came from a woman named Charlotte Ellett.
-Charlotte has been on various polyphasic schedules for about nine years, working as a video game designer from her home in Alabama.
-I told her I was already feeling emotionally drained, and she explained that this was normal.
+Charlotte has been on various polyphasic schedules for around nine years, working as a videogame designer from her home in Alabama.
+I told her I was already feeling emotionally drained, and she explained this was normal.
 "The first week or two is called the zombie period," she told me over Skype.
-"You'll get into a state where you won't be able to rationalize why you're doing this.
+"You'll get into a state where you won't be able to rationalise why you're doing this.
 Your alarm will go off and you won't understand why it was even on."

 I asked Charlotte why she persisted, and she described a glorious sense of freedom.
 "If you have a lot on, you stop worrying about how tired you'll be.
 You'll feel clearer and faster, and suddenly you'll have time to do anything."
 But she warned I'd have to get through the zombie period.
 "You'll know you're getting to the other side when your naps improve," she said.
 "You'll wake up feeling like you've been asleep for hours but it's really just been 20 minutes."

 The days became one long, grey continuum, but I got a lot of stuff done.
 By day three I'd sorted my tax, consolidated my superannuation, cleaned the house, called my grandparents, bought new socks and jocks… and re-started writing my book.
 And let's be clear: I've been writing a rubbish book that I have no intention of ever showing to anyone, but it feels spiritually important that I finish.
 Just to finish something.
 I decided that if I could get to the end of a first draft through polyphasic sleep, then the experiment would be a success.
 So I kept at it every night, usually managing around 3,000 words.